jeffswartz/learning-opentok-android-original/README.md

 * "/view" -- The Android client load this endpoint in a web browser to display the archive recording.

-Download the repo and run its code on a PHP-enabled web server.
-(TODO: Add a link.)
+Download the repo and run its code on a PHP-enabled web server,

 The HTTP POST request to the /service endpoint returns a response that includes the OpenTok session ID and token.